zeenix/json-vs-bin/README.md

 ## Observations

+### Performance
 - For small payloads, JSON performs competitively with binary formats.
 - JSON encoding is most efficient when there are a lot of hashmaps involved, especially with string keys.
 - Binary formats like Bincode and Bitcode show significant performance advantages for both payload sizes.

+### Size
+- Binary formats achieve only modest size reduction compared to JSON (around 2-3% savings).
+- Bitcode produces the most compact encoding, saving about 3% compared to JSON.
+- BSON and D-Bus actually produce larger outputs than JSON due to their metadata overhead.
+- The small compression gains suggest that JSON's text format is reasonably efficient for data with many string keys.